aj0900/Maze_Solver/README.md

 Hello,

 This repository contains a .c file that is a maze generator named maze.c.
 The map is a rectangle of "cells" (or grids).
 Each cell is either a wall (expresed by b as brick) or a passage way (expressed by a blank space).
+The maze_solver.c file take the maze that is generated and solve it.
+Not only does the maze_solver solve the maze, but it goes through the whole maze and writes out how many steps it takes to get to each position on the maze.
+Additionally within the maze_solver file it has a journal feature to keep track of all changes that are made to the maze.
+This journal feature creates a new txt file(journal) that keeps track of all changes that are made to the maze.